 We encourage cycling and walking and have worked hard to create traffic free access from Doddington to Lincoln and surrounding villages for cyclists.

-The recently constructed, Georgie Twigg Track, enables cyclists and pedestrians to make a safe, attractive and traffic-free journey from Doddington to the centre of Lincoln via the Sustrans Cycle Path 64.
+The Georgie Twigg Track, enables cyclists and pedestrians to make a safe, attractive and traffic-free journey from Doddington to the centre of Lincoln via the Sustrans Cycle Path 64.
 The track starts at Kennel Lane, just over the road from the Hall.

 Partly funded by the European Agricultural Fund for Rural Development: Europe investing in rural areas.